benschlagman/Sports-Betting-Research-Repo/README.md

 By applying these steps, the models in Experiment 2 establish a robust foundation for predicting football match outcomes before they start, providing essential benchmarks for more complex in-play predictions.

 ## In-play

+Experiment 3 focuses on applying deep learning to in-play momentum betting, where predictions are made dynamically during live football matches.
+This experiment uses real-time exchange data to predict the Last Traded Price for each runner and assess game momentum to adjust betting strategies accordingly.

+### Key Components of In-Play Models:

+- **Real-time Data Integration**: The in-play models utilise live exchange data from Betfair to track the movement of odds.

+- **Deep Learning Models**: Advanced deep learning architectures such as Long Short-Term Memory (LSTM) networks, attention-based transformers, and Convolutional Neural Networks (CNNs) are employed to identify shifts in match momentum.
+These models are designed to capture temporal patterns in both game data and market dynamics, enabling rapid in-play predictions.

+- **Momentum Detection**: The models are trained to detect significant changes in match momentum, such as a team gaining or losing advantage.
+These changes are reflected in both the game data (e.g., possession, shots on goal) and the betting exchange, allowing for real-time adjustments to betting strategies.

+The corresponding code for these models is located in the `in_play` folder.
+Each of the four models has its own notebook, located in `in_play/notebooks`, allowing for detailed experimentation and further refinement of in-play betting strategies.